 How Does FINRA Arbitration Work?

-In the case of annuities, if your stockbroker failed to provide you with all of the necessary information prior to your purchase of the annuity, or if they encouraged you to purchase an annuity that was not suitable for you, you may be able to recover your investment in FINRA arbitration.
+In the case of annuities, if your stockbroker failed to provide you with all of the necessary information before you purchased the annuity, or if they encouraged you to purchase an annuity that was unsuitable for you, you may be able to recover your investment in FINRA arbitration.